 This feature comes at quite the cost, for me, the cable charging is more than enough, and if you feel you’re plugging in too often then consider getting the mouse pad.

 The Logitech G403 and G703 are very similar mice.
 They have the same form factor, the same sensor, and the same Logitech features.
-The only difference between them is that the G403 must be charged through the USB cable and the G703 has the option of using the PowerPlay mouse pad which constantly charges the wireless mouse and means you never need to plug it in.
+The main difference between Logitech G403 and G703 is, the G403 must be charged through the USB cable and the G703 has the option of using the PowerPlay mouse pad which constantly charges the wireless mouse and means you never need to plug it in.

 If you don’t really care about the wireless charging ability, then you should get the G403 wireless because it is a lower price than the G703 for virtually the same mouse.
 If the idea of a wireless mouse that you never have to plug in or change batteries in ever again sounds like your dream, then get the G703 and spend the extra $ on the specialized mouse mat.